Skip to main content

 • piping vents

-• all other plumbing penetrations (e.g., kitchen sink water lines and drains, dishwasher connections, bathroom sinks, toilet, washing machine).
+• all other plumbing penetrations (e.g., kitchen sink water lines and drains, dishwasher connections, bathroom sinks, toilet, washing machine lines).

 • Seal all gaps and holes to unconditioned space with caulk or canned spray foam.
 For larger gaps, rigid blocking material can be cut to fit over the gap and sealed in place with caulk or spray foam.